 - The Medium Term Financial Strategy is updated at least twice a year and takes into account changes in the financial outlook.
-It is used as a basis for the annual budget setting process in which all Service Managers reconsider their departmental budgets.
-The Annual Budget and Council Tax rate are approved by full Council before the commencement of each financial year. - Progress against the budget is reviewed on a monthly basis - Key performance targets for each service area are set and progress against these is monitored regularly. - The Council continually investigates alternative models of service delivery to improve efficiency whilst meeting the needs of customers. - The Council is working with Community and Voluntary sector partners to develop projects and deliver efficient and effective services. - A review of the Council's IT Strategy has taken place to ensure service delivery is supported efficiently and flexibly. - Benchmarking against others provides information that assists the Council to design services that are fit for purpose by looking at options to improve delivery.
+It is used as a basis for the annual budget setting process in which all Heads of Service reconsider their departmental budgets.
+The Annual Budget and Council Tax rate are approved by full Council before the commencement of each financial year. - Progress against the budget is reviewed on a monthly basis - Key performance targets for each service area are set and progress against these is monitored regularly. - The Council continually investigates alternative models of service delivery to improve efficiency whilst meeting the needs of customers. - The Council is working with Community and Voluntary sector partners to develop projects and deliver efficient and effective services. - The Council's Technology Strategy was updated during 2019/20 and the Digital Strategy introduced to ensure service delivery is supported efficiently and flexibly. - Benchmarking against others provides information that assists the Council to design services that are fit for purpose by looking at options to improve delivery.